jawooson/AI_Project_3/README.md

 [https://medium.com/swlh/rank-aware-recsys-evaluation-metrics-5191bba16832](https://medium.com/swlh/rank-aware-recsys-evaluation-metrics-5191bba16832)

 ### In test.py, MRR is used for test accuracy:
 * Mean Reciprocal Rank is very simple.
 It measures where the first relevant term is.
-So, given CodeSearchNet, it measures where the one relevant code snippet is positioned relative
+So, given CodeSearchNet, it measures where the one relevant code snippet is positioned relative to the other 999.
+Given that we have 99 different queries, MRR just takes the mean of

 ### In the W&B competition website, nDCG is used to rank different learning methods:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkyMjUwNTIzNywyMDE3MDE0Nzc5LDEzMz
+eyJoaXN0b3J5IjpbLTY2NjY1MTgwOSwyMDE3MDE0Nzc5LDEzMz
 I4MDM3NzcsOTI4NTA4MDM3LC0xMTg1MTE5NzE2LDEwODYwMzA2
 MjIsLTk2ODYyMzQ1OSwxOTgzMzczODk5LC0xNjk1NDkwMTA3LC
 0zMzMyNTQ4OTIsLTE1NDI3MzgyOTQsLTcxNjc2NjQ1NiwtMTM3